-For instance, plastisol ink can be left in the screen overnight (or even over the weekend), has an extremely long shelf life, and can even be brought back from the dead (refer to How to Handle Plastisol Ink That is Too Thick).
+Most screen printers prefer using plastisol ink as it is much easier to work with compared to other alternatives.
+For instance, plastisol ink can be left in the screen overnight (or even over the weekend), has an extremely long shelf life.
+Screen printing ink can even be brought back from the dead (refer to How to Handle Plastisol Ink That is Too Thick).

 This flexibility and forgiving nature of plastisol ink make it the go-to choice.
 As any experienced screen printer will tell you, colors print differently than white ink.
 Much of this difference is due to the variations in opaqueness and pigment that occur with white and other plastisol ink colors.
 Here are some how to tips and tricks for getting the most out of your white ink.

 Printing white ink on a dark t-shirt or other garment is a popular and trendy choice.
 Just make sure to follow these 4 easy steps to ensure your screen print looks great on that black t-shirt.